hyphacoop/one.compost.digital/content/pieces/intro-piece/index.md

 ![](../images/angelica-gifs/tinyworm-2.gif)

 If you enjoy this issue, please consider [supporting](.../layouts/one-offs/support-us.html) us by becoming a subscriber or sending us a one-time donation (we offer several ways to do this, including through crypto payment).
 We also encourage you to share this issue via the World Wide Web or DWeb.
-You can follow us on Twitter (@COMPOSTmag), Mastodon (social.coop/@COMPOST), Are.na, or join our _very_ low traffic mailing list, to hear about any upcoming events and announcements — including when we make our GIF stickers into actual stickers.
+You can follow us on Twitter (@COMPOSTmag), Mastodon (social.coop/@COMPOST), Are.na (https://www.are.na/compost), or join our _very_ low traffic mailing list, to hear about any upcoming events and announcements — including when we make our GIF stickers into actual stickers.

 Thanks for checking us out.  (.❛ ᴗ ❛.)